Complex Cases are Increasing – Don’t Make These Mistakes

 1. Only Adjusting Macros, Calories, Sets, and Reps

-Yes, increasing food when someone’s been under-eating can certainly help mitigate physiological stress, and reducing exercise when someone’s physiologically over extended can also do wonders, but this won’t cut it for a majority of complex cases.
+Yes, increasing food when someone’s been under-eating can certainly help mitigate physiological stress, and reducing exercise when someone’s physiologically over extended can also do wonders, but most people will need more, and what do we do when a client is already eating and exercising appropriately?

 Many people don’t realize the span of what falls underneath stress.
 This includes internal stress from many different issues, and as we peel back layers, we start to see how many moving parts there are.